prince-chrismc/Docker-Security-Analysis/README.md

 I am merely an aide in this endeavor.
 My role within this project is limited to the duration of my stay.
 I'll be working to help better understand the current tool set available for container security.
 This will be used to identify any short comings as well as guide where future research may be required.
 Analysis will focus on real images being used in the research done by neuroscience.

 ##### Goals
-- Establish requirements for a secure environment.
+- Establish methodologies for a secure environment.
-   - Docker platform (--read-only and --network none)
+   - Docker platform (`--read-only` and `--network none`)
    - Physical separation ( hardware and network settings )
 - Produce an analysis of the various tools available (static vs dynamic scanning)
    - How does each type of tool work